Early Years (3-5 years)

 To develop the children’s enquiry skills we make our own boats and discuss what materials will float.
 Finally we develop our gross motor skills and balance by replicating dangerous journeys from around the world as obstacle courses!

-Every week Bridie writes a blog for the parents to read.
+Every week Sarah writes a blog for the parents to read.
 In the blog, parents can find out what the children have learnt and see the activities in the photos.
-See one of Bridie’s Blog posts.
+See one of the blog posts by former class teacher Bridie.
 (PDF 3).
-Bridie will also write a report twice a year in December and May as well as meeting with parents in September, January and June.
+Sarah will also write a report twice a year in December and May as well as meeting with parents in September, January and June.

 Please see "how to apply" for further details